New Theatre Quarterly

 New Theatre Quarterly (NTQ) is a peer-reviewed academic journal covering theatre studies.
 It is published by Cambridge University Press.
 New Theatre Quarterly succeeds Theatre Quarterly (1971–81).
 Over the years, NTQ has developed a reputation for a "down-to-earth approach" to theatre studies.

-Its general editor is Maria Shevtsova of Goldsmiths, University of London.
+The co-editors-in-chief are Drew Milne of the University of Cambridge and Eva Urban-Devereux of Dundalk Institute of Technology, Ireland.
+Maria Shevtsova of Goldsmiths, University of London is the editor emeritus.
 Former co-editors were Simon Trussler of Rose Bruford College (1942–2019) and Clive Barker (1931–2005).
 Trussler and Barker were the journals founding editors.

 Abstracting and indexing

 The journal is abstracted and indexed in: